devs145/Assignment1/Getactive/README.md

-# plant-friend
+# Get Active
-Welcome to plant friend!
+Welcome to Get Active.
+The following app gives you new challenges to do.